-As of December 31, 2020 and 2019 and January 1, 2019, the Company had short-term capitalized contract costs of \$95, \$585 and \$209, respectively, which are included in prepaid expenses and other current assets and had long-term capitalized contract costs of \$70, \$70 and \$128, respectively, which are included in other assets in the accompanying consolidated balance sheets.
-During the year ended December 31, 2020 and 2019, amortization expense associated with capitalized contract costs was \$568 and \$695, respectively, which the Company recorded to selling, general and administrative expenses in the accompanying consolidated statements of operations and comprehensive income (loss).
+As of December 31, 2021, 2020 and 2019, the Company had short-term capitalized contract costs of \$90, \$95 and \$585, respectively, which are included in prepaid expenses and other current assets and had long-term capitalized contract costs of \$58, \$70 and \$70, respectively, which are included in other assets in the accompanying consolidated balance sheets.
+During the years ended December 31, 2021, 2020 and 2019, amortization expense associated with capitalized contract costs was \$98, \$568 and \$695, respectively, which the Company recorded to selling, general and administrative expenses in the accompanying consolidated statements of operations and comprehensive income (loss).